crowdsecurity/php-capi-client/docs/INSTALLATION_GUIDE.md

 ## Requirements

-- PHP >= 5.3
+- PHP >= 7.2.5
 - required php extensions : `ext-json`

 By default, each call to the CrowdSec CAPI use [cURL](https://www.php.net/manual/en/book.curl.php) to process http requests.
 Thus, if you are using this default curl request handler, then `ext-curl` is also required.

-As an alternative, you can implement your own request handler or use the `file_get_contents` request handler provided.
+As an alternative, you can implement your own request handler or use the provided `file_get_contents` request handler.

 ## Installation